 published by Mike Neumire on 12/8/2025

-One of the core tenets of the Universal Design for Learning framework is learner agency.
-So it only makes sense to have some choice in how you dip your toe into this research-backed framework that is based in neuroscience.
-Below are three interactive ways to start playing with the ideas contained in that framework.
+The ultimate goal of the Universal Design for Learning framework is learner agency, so it only makes sense to have some choice in how you dip your toe into UDL.
+Below are three interactive ways to start playing with the ideas contained in this deeply researched framework that is based in neuroscience.

 The first option is a Connections-style puzzle.
 You are given 16 words and you need to sort them into four groups of four, based on some hidden connection / category.
 Use the UDL framework as a guide to help you find the hidden categories!